 According to the Humane Society of the United States (HSUS), only 10 percent of the 2,000 menageries in the U.S. are accredited by the Association of Zoos and Aquariums (AZA).
 The AZA is not without limitations though, for example, SeaWorld is on its accredited list.

 Many of these countrywide menageries claim to be sanctuaries for rescued wildlife.
 This is can be very misleading to its visitors.
 If a sanctuary breeds animals outside of conservation efforts, it isn’t a sanctuary.
 True rehabilitation centers and sanctuaries should never breed animals for display.
 So instead of supporting these types of operations, here is a list of 10 real and amazing animal sanctuaries to support instead.

 Recently, a zookeeper in Missouri was killed when he was knocked to the ground by an elephant.
 He died instantly.
 The orca featured in the film “Blackfish,” is responsible for three deaths.
 Wild animals, despite being wondrous and beautiful, can be dangerous in captivity.

 6. Zoo Animals Escape

 If a dangerous zoo animal escapes and cannot be captured, it is killed.
-Just this year, three wolves that escaped from a zoo in the U.K. were shot dead when authorities were unable to recapture them.
+Three wolves that escaped from a zoo in the U.K. were shot dead when authorities were unable to recapture them.
 Also this year, a red panda escaped from the National Zoo.
 Luckily, tourists spotted the raccoon-like animal and it was returned to the zoo.